 Industrial companies should have three types of loss prevention coverage:

-This kind of insurance can be costly, and it won’t cover all damages.
-But the cost is nothing compared to the damages you might have to pay from a major lawsuit.
-Make sure your business is covered to the largest amount possible.
+Remember, the cost of insurance is minimal compared to the damages you might have to pay from a major lawsuit.
+So, make sure your business is covered to the largest amount possible.

 Things change quickly in today’s world.
 New projects, new employees, new equipment – all present good reasons to review and update your disaster preparedness plan.

 Disasters often happen when we least expect it.
-Being prepared when it occurs can help minimize damage to your employees and equipment, and hopefully prevent loss of life.
+Being prepared when it occurs can help minimize damage to your employees and equipment.
+And, it can hopefully prevent the loss of life.